iliterobotics/FRC-Robot-2018/README.md

    * This installs the mDNS handler needed for the computer to communicate with the RoboRIO.
    * NOTE - you will need to create an NI account.
 Who knows why they force this step...
 If you don't feel comfortable making one, ask around - someone already has this installer.
 > <http://www.ni.com/download/first-robotics-software-2015/5112/en/>
+1. Install the Java JDK 8, update 151 or greater.
+   * This is **NOT** the JRE.
+Google "Java SE Development Kit 8".
+   * If you have JDK 6 or 7 installed, should you _uninstall_ it first.
+   * If you have an older version of JDK 8, you should update it.
+Java usually installs an update executable.
+On Windows, search the start menu for 'Java update'.
+On linux, do apt-get or yum -u.
+On Mac ...
 1. Setting up Eclipse
    * Go to www.eclipse.org and install the latest "Eclipse for Java Developers".
    * Go to www.git-scm.org and install the Git Bash terminal.
 If you want help from your mentors in getting out of a mess with Git, they'll need this tool.
 This terminal is also a 'Linux-lite' terminal - many standard unix commands work.
 Thus it is far superior to the command prompt for platform-independent code development in Windows.
+   * Launch Eclipse.
+Go to Help --> Install New Software...
+       * In the "Work With" drop-down, select 'All available sites'
+       * In the filter box, type 'fx'
+       * Select e(fx)clipse - IDE, then Next/Next/SignLifeAway/Finish.
+Go get coffee, the install takes about 10 minutes.
+       * This is so the warning about 'restricted' api's & javafx don't show up in Eclipse.
+It's not an issue since we're using the Oracle JVM on our installations, right?
 1. Cloning the Development Branch
    * Use `git clone` to clone this URL:
    * <https://github.com/iliterobotics/FRC-Robot-2018.git>